shayanfp/shayanweb-admin-fontchanger/readme.txt

 Contributors: shayanfp
 Tags: fonts, admin, wp-admin
 Requires at least: 5.2
-Tested up to: 6.2
+Tested up to: 6.3
-Stable tag: 1.6
+Stable tag: 1.7
 Requires PHP: 5.6
 Donate link: https://ShayanWeb.com/
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easiest way to change WordPress admin font for Farsi websites is using this plugin!
+The easiest way to change your WordPress admin font for Farsi websites is using this lightweight plugin!

 == Description ==

-With this plugin, you can change your WordPress admin font to Shabnam or Vazir font which are some great fonts for Persian (Farsi) language.
+By using this plugin, you can change your WordPress admin font to Shabnam, Vazir, or Sahel fonts which are some amazing fonts for the Persian (Farsi) language.
+You can also use this plugin on Arabic, Pashto, Kurdish, and Urdu websites.
+The mentioned fonts also support English as well, so you will not have any problems.

 You have to just install this plugin on your website and that's it!
-You can experience WordPress admin with new great font!
+You can experience your new WordPress admin panel with a new great font!

-And you can also change Elementor Editor font to have a great experience in designing your website!!
+And you can also change Elementor Editor font to have a great experience while designing your website!!

-This plugin also provides a lightweight options panel and you can use it to choose between Shabnam and Vazir font and do some other settings for the plugin.
+This plugin also provides a lightweight options panel, so you can use it to choose between Shabnam, Vazir, or Sahel fonts and do some other settings for the plugin.

-Understand more about changing WordPress admin font in ShayanWeb.com website:
+Learn more about changing WordPress admin font in ShayanWeb.com website:
 [تغییر فونت پیشخوان وردپرس](https://shayanweb.com/blog/change-wp-admin-font/)

-Checkout ShayanWeb articles about WordPress and having a great website! : [https://ShayanWeb.com/](https://ShayanWeb.com/)
+Checkout ShayanWeb articles about WordPress to have a great website! : [https://ShayanWeb.com/](https://ShayanWeb.com/)

 == Frequently Asked Questions ==

 = Where are the options of this plugin? =

-After that you installed this plugin, your wp-admin font will change!
-We also added a options panel to this plugin to choose between fonts, disable some features and more...
+After that you installed this plugin, your wp-admin font will immidiately change!
+We've also added an options panel for this plugin, so you can choose between fonts, disable some features and more...
 You can find this options panel at "Settings > ShayanWeb FontChanger".

 = How does this plugin work? =